pulumi/docs/content/docs/get-started/aws/deploy-stack.md

   details
 ```

-Once the preview has finished you are given three options to choose from:

-- `yes` will run your update.
+Once the preview has finished you are given three options to choose from.
+Choosing `details` will show you a rich diff of the changes to be made.
+Choosing `yes` will create your new S3 Bucket in AWS.
-- `no` will not run the update.
-- `details` will show you the diff for the full set of properties within the stack.

-Select `yes` to create your bucket.

 ```
 Do you want to perform this update? yes